GIST-CSBL/BayeshERG/README.md

 BayeshERG follows [GPL 3.0v license](LICENSE).
 Therefore, BayeshERG is open source and free to use for everyone.

-However, compounds which are found by using BayeshERG follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
+However, hERG blockers or structual information are found by using BayeshERG [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
 Thus, those compounds are freely available for academic purposes or individual research but restricted for commercial use.

 # Contact